-Relative preset time ranges can be chosen as an additional filter to further refine the reporting.
+Relative preset time ranges can be chosen as an extra filter to further refine the reporting.

-- Click on the bookmark icon on the top-right of the page.
+- Click the bookmark icon on the top-right of the page.

 - In the Add New Bookmark dialog box, give an appropriate name to the bookmark and click Create.